 - Have a history of glaucoma in your family

-Remember: If not treated, glaucoma can lead to blindness—that’s why it’s super important that you’re getting your eyes checked regularly and know the symptoms and risk factors.
-Talk with your ophthalmologist about how often you should be making appointments for checkups.
+Remember: If not treated, glaucoma can lead to blindness— and you can’t really “feel” if you have glaucoma, especially at earlier stages.
+That’s why it’s super important that you’re getting your eyes checked regularly and know the symptoms and risk factors.
+Talk with your ophthalmologist or optometrist about how often you should be making appointments for checkups.